codership/galera/Docs_tommi/python3/source/nodestates.rst

 To ensure temporal synchrony and consistency (as opposed to logical which is provided by virtual synchrony), Galera implements several forms of flow control, depending on the node state.
-The node states are descibed in the chapters below.
+The node states are described in the chapters below.

 ``OPEN`` and ``PRIMARY``